USS Plaice: Brazilian Navy

 Capitão-de-Fragata (Commander) Abílio Simões Machado of the Brazilian Navy took command of the submarine at Pearl Harbor, Hawaii, on 7 September 1963.
 Commissioned in the Brazilian Navy as Bahia (S-12), she was the first Balao-class submarine to undergo alterations at the Brazilian Navy Arsenal in Rio de Janeiro; her hydrodynamic shape was modified with the installation of a new conning tower and periscope guide.
 After the completion of the modifications, Bahia's underwater speed increased by one knot and she was quieter when submerged.

 Bahia took part in UNITAS naval exercises and assisted in surveillance in the South Atlantic Ocean during the Cold War.
 She logged 140,503 nautical miles (260,212 kilometers), spending 2,863 hours submerged and 836 days at sea.
 Her loan to Brazil was extended beyond its original five-year term at regular intervals.

 Bahia was decommissioned on 19 January 1973.
-She was sold to the Technology Museum of São Paulo, which intended to tow her Santos, Brazil, and convert her into a museum ship.
+She was sold to the Technology Museum of São Paulo, which intended to tow her to Santos, Brazil, and convert her into a museum ship.
 However, these plans were not realized, and instead Bahia was scrapped following a ceremony on 27 March 1973.